DibsTHEgreat/MGT3850Assign2_DivyaP/README.md

 By consolidating all these tasks into one interface and supporting data visualization, the application helps organizers make informed decisions, improve attendee experiences, and reduce administrative overhead.

 ---

-## Author

-Divya Pateliya
-Student at University of Lethbridge
-MGT3850 - Assignment 2

 ## Features